HenryGinn/Quadratic-Programming/README.md

 ################################### CONTENTS ###################################

 1:  OVERVIEW
 2:  TERMINOLOGY
 3:  HOW BASIC VARIABLES DEFINE A VERTEX
 4:  HOW THE QUADRATIC ALGORITHM WORKS
 5:  COMPUTATION OF NEW LINEAR PROFIT FUNCTION
 6:  CHOOSING THE PIVOT ROW
 7:  CONVERGENCE AND NON-UNIQUENESS
 8:  DISCUSSION ON DEGENERATIVE SITUATIONS
 9:  LINEAR ALGEBRA IMPLEMENTATION OF SIMPLEX
+10: DETERMINING UNIQUENESS OF SOLUTIONS

 ################################### OVERVIEW ###################################